Jones Snowboards

-Jones Snowboards is an American snowboard, snowboard binding, and snowboarding clothing & accessories manufacturer based near Lake Tahoe.
-The company was founded by renowned freeride snowboarder Jeremy Jones.
+Jones Snowboards is an American manufacturer of snowboards, bindings, and snowboarding clothing and accessories based in Truckee near Lake Tahoe, California.
+The company was founded in 2009 by renowned freeride snowboarder Jeremy Jones.
 The company has received numerous awards for its snowboards.
 Jones snowboards are manufactured in Dubai.

 Jones Snowboards was founded in 2010 by Jeremy Jones in collaboration with Nidecker Snowboards.
 Jones Snowboards is now part of the Nidecker Group.
 The Nidecker Group (NDK Group) is made up of the brands; Nidecker, Flow, Jones, YES., and Now.

-Environmental Focus
+Environmental focus

 Jones Snowboards has a stated focus on environmental causes, especially the fight against climate change.
 This includes efforts to manufacture their boards in an environmentally friendly manner, and the donation of 1% of sales to sustainability-focused non-profits.
 Jones Snowboards also promotes avalanche safety, and includes their "5 Red Flags" in the artwork on some of their snowboards and packaging materials.

 Jones Snowboards has a strong design ethos behind all of their products.
 Since 2020, Jones snowboards and splitboards are made using 100% solar power.
 This led the company to announce an 89% drop in production related CO_{2} emissions.